Check out these additional IPv6 Resources:

-Here are some great Windows command line entries you can make to examine and configure IPv6 (assuming your version of windows does so).
+Here are some great Windows command line entries you can make to examine and configure IPv6 (assuming your version of Windows does so).
 We will discuss use of the "netsh" and "netstat" commands below.
-For details on "netsh" click here.
-For more info on the "netstat" command click here.

 You will see below that I am showing the older version of Windows output first, and the newer version of Windows output second.